daudk3/JellyCLI/README.md

 - **Python 3.10+**
 - **mpv** available on your `PATH`
   - macOS (Homebrew): `brew install mpv`
-  - Linux: your distro’s mpv package
+  - Linux: your distro’s mpv package (use Flatpak if you have issues with your distro's mpv, JellyCLI will automatically detect it)
   - Windows: mpv build + add folder to PATH
 - Python deps:
   - `textual` (TUI)